imjuni/jin-frame/README.md

 }
 ```

-You can change name or skill parameter at run-time.
-Even if you can change host address.
-Every change don't make fail and create well-formed AxiosRequestConfig object.
-Also you can change request time and transformRequest, validateStatus parameter. _x-www-form-urlencoded_ transformRequest already include.
-You only set content-type params.
-See _x-www-form-urlencoded_ [testcase](https://github.com/imjuni/jin-frame/blob/master/src/__tests__/jinframe.post.test.ts).

 You can direct execute jin-frame.
 Curried request function create after execute it. jin-frame using axios library so using on browser.

 ```ts